amineHY/AI-LAB/README.md

 ## Do you have any suggestions ?

-Please contact me and let me know [LinkedIn](https://www.linkedin.com/in/aminehy/).
+Please create an issue or contact me and let me know on [LinkedIn](https://www.linkedin.com/in/aminehy/).